Listed below are answers to some common harvest reporting questions.

 Answer: A variety of survey methods are used to obtain harvest information from hunters, such as mail-in questionnaires, online harvest reporting, toll-free telephone harvest reporting, mandatory check-in and randomized telephone surveys conducted by a private contractor.

 Answer: For all surveys, DWR attempts to obtain statistically valid estimates of hunter effort and success, so your participation is critical for us to meet these goals.
 Harvest surveys will not solicit personal information from you.
 If you receive a telephone call and prefer not to participate in the telephone harvest survey, please inform the caller of your preference.
 Please do not make up answers to try to end the call quickly, as misinformation can skew the results of the survey.
+Most harvest reporting has both telephone and online options.
+If you prefer to submit your harvest report online, we will send you either a letter or email that provides a link to the harvest reporting Web site.
 For any mail-in harvest surveys, we will provide you with a postage-paid return envelope for your convenience.

 Answer: Depending on the species, harvest information collected may include: date of harvest, sex and age of the animal harvested, body/antler size measurements, area(s) hunted, number of days afield, weapon type or hunt method and hunter satisfaction.
 Hunt seasons for some hunted species span several months (e.g., waterfowl, upland game, furbearer).
 We encourage hunters to keep track of numbers harvested and days afield, so they are able to report this information accurately at the end of the season.
 A blank harvest record can be found in the Upland Game Hunting Guidebook to help you keep track of your hunting information, or you can download a blank harvest record for furbearer or small game.